 Pedal mode is the most straight forward.
 Operation is quite simple.
 The maximum amperage is set on the panel.
 Then the foot pedal is used to start and stop the arc as well as vary the amperage from the minimum welding setting, up to the maximum welding setting selected on the panel.
-When used in pedal mode, only the Pre Flow and Post Flow should be adjusted.
-Down Slope should remain zeroed out, (set at the minimum allowed setting).
+When used in pedal mode, only the Pre Flow, Post Flow and Start Amps should be adjusted.
+All other values, which include the Up Slope, Down Slope, and End Amps should remain zeroed out, or set at the minimum allowed setting.
+For the most part, even Start Amps can be left at the minimum setting, unless arc starting difficulty is encountered with larger diameter tungsten.

 2T mode and 4T mode offer two modes used with the torch switch that is included with the TIG torch.
 This is used to control the torch cycle through preset functions of Pre/Post Flow, Up/Down Slope, Start/End Amps.
-Even though some of these functions are not adjustable on this unit, they do have "fixed" values in the weld cycle.
 In 2T mode, the torch switch is simply pressed and held to start the arc and cycle the preprogrammed settings.
 Once arc termination is desired, the switch is released.
-In 4T mode, the Torch trigger is held down to start the pre-flow and initiate the arc at the minimum Start Amperage allowed by the units programing (5 or 20 amps depending on whether you are operating in DC or AC).
-The switch is then released and the unit ramps immediately to the welding current.
-The
+In 4T mode, the Torch trigger is held down to start the pre-flow and initiate the arc at the "Start Amp" setting.
+The switch is then released and the unit begins up-slope until it reaches the welding current.
+The weld is continued without the switch being pressed.
+Once the weld is nearing finish, the torch switch is once again pressed and held to down slope to the "End Amp" setting.
+Then the torch is released to termi-